Master of Science

 A curriculum aligned with the competencies of several leading international ABA certification boards.

-Preparation for QABA® certification exams.
+Preparation for QABA and IBAO certification exams.

 Faculty with extensive academic and clinical expertise.